MyZenKey/sp-sdk-ios/README.md

 #### 6.1.3 Custom Button or View

-If you want you can add a custom button/view instead of using the default `ProjectVerifyAuthorizationButton`.
-Add the implementation details as noted in section 7.0, "Request Authorization Code Manually".
+Instead of the default `ProjectVerifyAuthorizationButton`, you can invoke ZenKey with your own custom button or view.
+See the implementation details in section 7.0, "Request Authorization Code Manually".

 ### 6.2 Receive Callbacks